TuringLang/Turing-Workshop/README.md

    - How to use the exposed interfaces in the Turing ecossystem
    - Case example of Parallel MCMC Tempering

+## Getting set up with Julia

+See [getting-started.md](./getting-started.md) for how to get set up with Julia.

 ## License

 This content is licensed under [Creative Commons Attribution-ShareAlike 4.0 Internacional](http://creativecommons.org/licenses/by-sa/4.0/).